Erie SeaWolves vs. Akron RubberDucks - Game Notes

 RHP Matt Manning (0-0, 0.00 ERA) vs. LHP Matt Whitehouse (4-1, 2.40 ERA)

-- The SeaWolves are second in the league with a .263 team batting average.
+- The SeaWolves are tied for second in the league with a .262 team batting average.
 Akron is ninth in the league with a .247 team batting average.

 - John Schreiber is second in the Eastern League with 17 saves.